freqtrade/freqtrade/docs/hyperopt.md

 * Avoid using `--timeframe-detail` (this loads a lot of additional data into memory).
 * Reduce the number of parallel processes (`-j <n>`).
 * Increase the memory of your machine.
+* Use `--analyze-per-epoch` if you're using a lot of parameters with `.range` functionality.

 ## The objective has been evaluated at this point before.